kaushal-gawri9899/Programming-Project-1/README.md

     # serve with hot reload at localhost:8080
     npm run dev
     ```
-    The `run build` command is for production purposes.
+    The `run build` command is for production purposes and minifies code.
     ``` bash
     # build for production with minification
     npm run build
     ```
 3. Your default browser should open and display the sample application.
-    **Note:** In some cases, you may need to open a browser and enter `http://localhost:3000` as the URL.
+    **Note:** In some cases, you may need to open a browser and enter `http://localhost:8080` as the URL.

-## External Help
+## Contact Us

-- For any potential issues or general FAQ, take a look at [FAQ](https://docs.agora.io/en/faq)
+- For potential issues, take a look at our [FAQ](https://docs.agora.io/en/faq) first
+- Dive into [Agora SDK Samples](https://github.com/AgoraIO) to see more tutorials
+- Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase) for more complicated real use case
+- Repositories managed by developer communities can be found at [Agora Community](https://github.com/AgoraIO-Community)
 - You can find full API documentation at [Document Center](https://docs.agora.io/en/)
+- If you encounter problems during integration, you can ask question in [Stack Overflow](https://stackoverflow.com/questions/tagged/agora.io)
+- You can file bugs about this sample at [issue](https://github.com/AgoraIO/Basic-Video-Broadcasting/issues)

 ## License